 For more inspiration on backpacking Costa Rica, check out my ultimate guide.

-Panama is a wonderful country to end your time in Central America in.
-It’s got beautiful beaches for surf, amazing remote islands to visit, lush jungle and cloudforets to go hiking, and a vibrant capital city for all your shopping needs.
+Panama is a wonderful country to end your time in Central America.
+It’s got beautiful beaches for surfing, amazing remote islands to visit, lush jungles and cloud forests to go hiking, and a vibrant capital city for all your shopping needs.

 Places to visit in Panama